-Pygmy sperm whales look similar to the dwarf sperm whale but have a small, hooked dorsal fin and are more rounded in profile.
-They have a small body and are sometimes mistaken for sharks.
+Pygmy sperm whales look similar to dwarf sperm whales but have a small, hooked dorsal fin and are more rounded in profile.
+They have small bodies and are sometimes mistaken for sharks.

-They have a more varied diet than most other baleen whales, which includes krill, copepods, crustaceans, and schooling fish.
-They are mostly dark gray or brown, with a prominent dorsal fin.
+They have a more varied diet than most other baleen whales, including krill, copepods, crustaceans, and schooling fish.
+They are primarily dark gray or brown, with a prominent dorsal fin.

-Best Place to Watch: Alueutian Islands and Pribilof Islands, New England, California, Newfoundland, St Lawrence and Gulf of St Lawrence, Baja California, Alaska, Nunavut, Eastern Seaboard.
+Best Place to Watch: The Aleutian Islands and Pribilof Islands, New England, California, Newfoundland, St Lawrence and Gulf of St Lawrence, Baja California, Alaska, Nunavut, Eastern Seaboard.

 Sowerby’s Beaked Whale